itpplasma/GORILLA/README.md

 * Use a field-aligned grid for an axisymmetric tokamak equilibrium (g-file)
 * Create a figure with the Poincaré plots ($\varphi = 0$) in cylindrical and symmetry flux coordinates.

-### Example 5 (only MATLAB)
+### Example 5
 * Compute collisionless guiding-center orbits with GORILLA for a passing and a trapped Deuterium particle.
 * Use a field-aligned grid for an axisymmetric tokamak equilibrium (g-file).
 * Plot the plasma boundary, the guiding-center orbits, and the resulting Poincare plot ($\varphi = 0$) for both orbits.

-### MATLAB: Generation of input files and plotting
+### Generation of input files and plotting in MATLAB and Python
-A detailed explanation of all examples (1-5) including the generation of the appropriate input files (including the example folders in `EXAMPLES/MATLAB_RUN`) and plotting of the results with MATLAB can be found in the folder `MATLAB`.
+A detailed explanation of all examples (1-5) including the generation of the appropriate input files (including the example folders in `EXAMPLES/MATLAB_RUN` and `EXAMPLES/PYTHON_RUN`) and plotting of the results with MATLAB and Python can be found in the folders `MATLAB` and `PYTHON`, respectively.
 Here, the results of GORILLA with different polynominal orders K=2,3,4 and Runge-Kutta 4 are compared.

-### MATLAB:  Step-by-step plotting tutorial
-* MATLAB Live Script with the name `plotting_tutorial.mlx` is at disposal as a step-by-step tutorial for all plotting features of GORILL.

 ## Tests and coverage